Ask your bank for advice

 Determine your payment method

 - Blank payment before delivery.
-Your buyer pays in advance, ensuring that you get your money – but the buyer runs the risk that you don’t deliver.
+Your buyer pays in advance, ensuring that you get your money – but the buyer runs the risk that you do not deliver.

 - Blank payment after delivery (open account).
 You send an invoice after the goods have been delivered.
 You agree upon a payment term beforehand.
-In this case, the buyer is certain to receive the goods, but you have no guarantee that you’ll get paid.
+In this case, the buyer is certain to receive the goods, but you have no guarantee that you will get paid.

 - If the importer does not pay according to agreement, his bank will pay you.
 This way, you are certain to receive your money.

-- The other way around is possible too: If you don’t deliver according to agreement, and you have agreed upon a penalty clause with your buyer and bank.
+- The other way around is possible too: If you do not deliver according to agreement, and you have agreed upon a penalty clause with your buyer and bank.
 Your bank will then compensate the importer financially for any damages incurred.

 - after paying.
 This is called Documents against Payment (D/P) or Cash against Documents (CAD);